IADR Neuroscience Wiley-Blackwell Publishing Young Investigator Research Award

 - NOT eligible are 1) current officers of the IADR Neuroscience Group and 2) previous award winners.

-- Applicants must submit their abstracts to the IADR General Annual Session & Exhibition meeting, and adhere to the normal IADR abstract format.
-Please submit the abstract at www.iadr.org.
+- Applicants must submit their abstracts to the IADR General Session & Exhibition, and adhere to the normal IADR abstract format.
+Please visit www.iadr.org/iags for more information.

 - A one-page applicant's biography or CV with at least the following information: name, date of birth, undergraduate and postgraduate studies completed, principal investigator, and research publications.